GENERAL REMARKS ON:

 4) Later JMI amps (late 1967)

-At various points in the runs of amps, the "ST" prefix was dropped.
-Towards the end of the JMI period, two line plates make an appearance.
+In certain runs of amps, the "ST" prefix was dropped.
+Towards the end of the JMI period, two line plates make an appearance, and one finds "AMPLIFIER" rather than "VOX AMPLIFIER" at the head of the plate.

 5) Control panels